 Entrepreneurship

-The Entrepreneurship and SMEs group is led by Olivier TORRES and Annabelle JAOUEN (MBS).
-It brings together faculty members from various disciplines such as entrepreneurship, public management, strategy, HRM, and management.
-The focus is on entrepreneurship in the broadest sense of the term, beyond just business creation.
+The Entrepreneurship and SMEs Group is led by Olivier TORRES and Annabelle JAOUEN (MBS).
+It brings together faculty members from various disciplines, including entrepreneurship, public management, strategy, human resource management, and management.
+The focus is on entrepreneurship in the broadest sense of the term, extending beyond mere business creation.
 The group is also cosmopolitan, rich in cultural diversity.

-The Entrepreneurship group focuses on entrepreneurship from the perspective of entrepreneurs themselves (health, profiles, entrepreneurial behavior), support structures, and the ecosystem in which they operate (business models, performance, processes, selection, coopetition, competitiveness clusters, stakeholder strategy, governance), and the companies themselves (sustainable development, corporate social responsibility).
+The Entrepreneurship group focuses on the act of entrepreneurship itself, examining it from the perspective of entrepreneurs (health, profiles, behaviors), support structures, and the ecosystem in which they operate (business models, performance, processes, selection, coopetition, competitiveness clusters, stakeholder strategies, governance), and the companies themselves (sustainable development, corporate social responsibility).

-The Entrepreneurship group focuses its research in three major, non-exclusive areas: entrepreneurial support lab (1), sustainable development and health (2), entrepreneurship and innovation (3).
+The Entrepreneurship Group focuses its research efforts on three major, non-mutually exclusive areas: the Entrepreneurial Support Lab (1), sustainable development and health (2), and entrepreneurship and innovation (3).

-Entrepreneurial Support Lab is a group already identified within the framework of Labex Entreprendre.
-It is divided into two themes.
+The Entrepreneurial Support Lab is a group that has already been identified as part of the Labex Entreprendre initiative.
+It is divided into two thematic areas.

-– The first focuses on entrepreneurial support provided by support structures in the broadest sense of the term.
-The aim is to work on business model developments and new forms of support.
+– The first focuses on entrepreneurial support provided by support organizations in the broadest sense of the term.
+The goal is to explore evolving business models and new forms of support.
 Incubators (the Anglo-Saxon definition of the term) have become businesses like any other.
-Between cooperation and competition, their strategies are constantly evolving and challenging their business model.
-New tools need to be invented to maintain a high level of performance in an ecosystem that is being transformed by the arrival of new private players.
-In parallel with the study of the business models of support structures, new forms of support are being investigated, such as those provided to specific target populations (artist entrepreneurs) or to companies marked by flagship values such as liberation or sustainable development (liberated companies, sustainable companies).
+Navigating the balance between cooperation and competition, their strategies are constantly evolving and challenging their business models.
+New tools must be developed to maintain a high level of performance in an ecosystem transformed by the arrival of new private players.
+Alongside the study of support structures’ business models, new forms of support are being explored, such as those provided to specific target populations (artist-entrepreneurs) or to companies characterized by core values such as liberation or sustainable development (liberated companies, sustainable companies).

 – The second theme focuses on entrepreneurial ecosystems and the pursuit of opportunities.
-The pursuit of opportunity depends in part on the nature of entrepreneurial ecosystems, which offer conditions that are more or less conducive to it.
-This program focuses on the emergence and development of entrepreneurial ecosystems.
-Many actors are developing initiatives to promote innovation and entrepreneurship, thereby giving rise to micro-ecosystems.
+Opportunity pursuit depends in part on the nature of entrepreneurial ecosystems, which offer conditions that are more or less conducive to such efforts.
+This program examines the emergence and development of entrepreneurial ecosystems.
+Many actors are developing initiatives to foster innovation and entrepreneurship, thereby giving rise to micro-ecosystems.
 The challenge is to better understand the ecosystem strategies implemented by these actors.
-This program also focuses on the pursuit of opportunity in different contexts, such as local authorities, the internationalization of eco-SMEs, business transfers, and poverty.
-The objective is to better understand the determinants of the pursuit of opportunity from an individual or collective perspective.
+This program also addresses the pursuit of opportunity in various contexts, such as local governments, the internationalization of eco-SMEs, business succession, and poverty.
+The goal is to better understand the determinants of the pursuit of opportunity from both individual and collective perspectives.

-The second focus area is entitled sustainable development and health.
-It is also divided into two themes.
+The second focus area is titled "Sustainable Development and Health."
+It is also divided into two subthemes.

-– The first focuses on studies of executive health in the workplace and its managerial and entrepreneurial consequences.
-The aim is to produce actionable knowledge on executive health.
-Cohorts of several hundred business leaders are being formed to monitor their health and feed longitudinal databases, which serve as raw material for research questions.
-One of the ongoing research projects aims to shape the concept ofsalutopreneurialcapital (a contraction ofsalutogenic and entrepreneurial) and demonstrate its positive impact on both entrepreneurship (particularly by drawing on the concepts of entrepreneurial orientation and entrepreneurial vigilance) and on health (measured using both the Pines Burnout Scale and Cohen's GHQ 12).
+– The first focuses on studies of executives’ occupational health and its managerial and entrepreneurial implications.
+The goal is to generate actionable knowledge about executives’ health.
+Cohorts of several hundred business leaders have been established; these enable us to monitor their health and continuously update databases, which serve as the raw material for research questions.
+One of the ongoing research projects aims to define the concept of“salutopreneurialcapital” (a portmanteau of“salutogenic” and “entrepreneurial”) and to demonstrate its positive impact on both entrepreneurship (by drawing on concepts such as entrepreneurial orientation and entrepreneurial vigilance) and on health (measured using both Pines’ burnout scale and Cohen’s GHQ-12).

-– The second theme focuses on CSR and sustainable development in SMEs.
-It examines how SME managers perceive sustainable development (SD), as well as the factors that determine their commitment to SD and the resulting performance.
-The aim is to study the links between managers' perceptions and their responsible actions.
-The objective is to observe and understand managers' decision-making and learning processes in relation to sustainable development and to identify the gaps between thinking, saying, and doing.
-These studies, which favor qualitative methodologies, focus in particular on the determinants of responsible commitment and on the observation of specific populations and contexts (e.g., women entrepreneurs, networks).
-Another focus is on studying the influence of personal, organizational, and environmental factors on corporate behavior, control and reporting practices, and the forms and level of performance in its broadest sense.
-The studies are part of surveys conducted in a dozen countries within the International Observatory of Sustainable Development in SMEs® (LabEx Entreprendre).
-CSR issues are also at the heart of this research program.
-CSR is assessed in particular through the beliefs, values, worldviews, and representations of managers and the impact that these dimensions can have on the company's management system and the development of socially responsible practices.
+– The second research area focuses on CSR and sustainable development in SMEs.
+It examines how SME executives perceive sustainable development (SD), as well as the factors driving their commitment to SD initiatives and the resulting performance.
+The aim is, on the one hand, to examine the links between executives’ perceptions and their responsible actions.
+The objective is to observe and understand managers’ decision-making and learning processes regarding sustainable development and to identify discrepancies between what they think, say, and do.
+These studies, which prioritize qualitative methodologies, focus in particular on the determinants of responsible engagement as well as on the observation of specific populations and contexts (such as women entrepreneurs and networks).
+Another focus is on studying the influence of personal, organizational, and environmental factors on corporate behavior, control and reporting practices, as well as the forms and level of performance in its broadest sense.
+These studies are part of surveys conducted across a dozen countries within the International Observatory of Sustainable Development in SMEs® (LabEx Entreprendre).
+CSR issues are also central to this research initiative.
+CSR is assessed in particular through the beliefs, values, worldviews, and perceptions of executives, and through the impact these dimensions may have on the company’s management system and the development of socially responsible practices.

 Theme 3: Entrepreneurship and Innovation

-Finally, the third research area, Entrepreneurship and Innovation, is based on research into new entrepreneurial behaviors: types of entrepreneurs and innovations, entrepreneurial contexts, individual and collective behaviors.
-Several levels of analysis are maintained: individual (entrepreneur, owner-manager, teams, family businesses, etc.), organizational (small businesses, cooperative businesses, etc.) and aggregate (regions, industries).
-The motivations for entrepreneurship, modes of entrepreneurship and market entry (new businesses, takeovers, internationalization, etc.), entrepreneurial behavior, strategic entrepreneurship, and the results of entrepreneurship are also studied.
+Finally, the third research area, Entrepreneurship and Innovation, is based on research into new entrepreneurial behaviors: types of entrepreneurs and innovations, entrepreneurial contexts, and individual and collective behaviors.
+Several levels of analysis are maintained: individual (entrepreneurs, owner-managers, teams, family businesses, etc.), organizational (small businesses, cooperative enterprises, etc.), and the aggregate level (regions, industries).
+The program also examines motivations for entrepreneurship, modes of entrepreneurship and market entry (new firms, takeovers, internationalization, etc.), entrepreneurial behavior, strategic entrepreneurship, and the outcomes of entrepreneurship.

 Permanent Members